 Untitled (graphic wall) (1966) Bouke Ylstra

 Bouke Ylstra (The Hague, 1933 - Dordrecht, 2009) grew up in Rotterdam.
 From 1950 to 1954 he attended the Academy of Visual Arts in Rotterdam, where he later started teaching himself.
 He worked as a graphic artist, draftsman and painter, commissioned for buildings and for the built environment.
-A constant in his work was the portrayal of a somewhat vulnerable yet cheerful person, who stands firm in a world of geometry and that often does great, but still exudes clumsiness.
-The line dominates in his drawings.
+A constant in his work was the portrayal of a somewhat fragile yet cheerful person, who holds his own in a world of geometry and who often does well, but still radiates a sense of clumsiness.
+Line predominates in his drawings.